Zero-Credit Internship Option

 When do I receive credit for January and Summer internships?
 Summer and January internships are registered and recorded as a Summer or January course, but the credits will appear on your transcript during the following semester (provided all requirements have been met).

 Do I pay extra tuition for January and Summer internships?
 A flat tuition fee will be charged for both Summer and January internship credits.
 Per credit charges may be added to your bill, if you are not enrolled full-time or if you are registered for more than 21 credits (or less than 12 credits) during the Fall or Spring.
 Fees change, so please check with the Business Office before getting your internship registered.
 You may be eligible for a stipend to cover the tuition fee and other expenses.
-Please check with the Academic Internship Office for details about eligibility and availability.
+Please check with the Internships Office for details about eligibility and availability.

 Can I be paid and still receive credit?
 Yes!
 Both paid and volunteer internship positions are acceptable for credit.